{{ page.title }}

 ctx

-This will run your activity with tracing enabled, and in case of an exception, print the trace path to the closest point where the exception was thrown.
+will print the trace path to the closest point where the exception was thrown.

 Please note that this is a higher-level debugging tool that does not confront you with a 200-lines stack trace the way Ruby does it, but pinpoints the exceptional code and locates the problem on a task level.